 Compact Governance

 The Interstate Commission for EMS Personnel Practice is the government entity responsible for overseeing the operations of the EMS Compact, enforcing its provisions among member states, and resolving any disputes that may arise between states.
-This Commission consists of one voting representative, known as the Commissioner, who is appointed by the Governor (or Governor's delegate) of each member state.
-The Commission functions as an instrumentality of the Compact states, actively engaged in shaping public policies on behalf of its member states.
-It is the highest regulatory governmental entity in the United States with legislative responsibility and authority over the jurisdictional practice of emergency medical services.
+This Commission consists of one voting representative, the Commissioner, appointed by the Governor (or Governor's delegate) of each member state.
+The Commission functions as an instrumentality of the Compact states, actively shaping public policies on behalf of its member states.
+It is the highest regulatory governmental entity in the United States and has legislative responsibility and authority over the jurisdictional practice of emergency medical services.

 Commissioner Appointments